 Often a good way to start out.
 Pinterest group board lists can give you a large number of boards to apply to in a short space of time.
 A lot of these lists also only provide boards that are currently accepting contributors.
 You can find Pinterest group board lists by searching on Google, or even Pinterest!

-What to look for in a successful Pinterest Group Board.
+What to look for in Pinterest Group Boards to Join

 Once you’ve found some group boards, there are a few things you need to pay attention to in order to get the most success with them.

 The first and foremost is that the Pinterest group board should be relevant to the niche you are in.

 If the board has hundreds or even thousands of contributors, it may not be a very good board.
 This is because there can be so many people posting to the board that your pins will just get lost in the crowd and won’t return any real interest.
 It will also be much harder for the board owners to control what’s being posted and it can all stumble out of control quite quickly.